- What is unique about this program?

 - Students from all U-M Ann Arbor campus schools and colleges are eligible.

 - The Program is open to sophomores and transfer students — students in their second year of undergraduate studies at the U-M Ann Arbor campus, having completed three full semesters by January.
 Special circumstances apply for students who have transferred or are in non-traditional/junior standing.
-You must be on track to graduate no earlier than December of their senior year.
+You must be on track to graduate no earlier than December of your senior year.

 - Students must also be on the Ann Arbor campus during their scholarship (exception is made for one semester of study abroad that incorporates field-based course).

 - Applicants must also have a minimum cumulative grade point average (GPA) of at least 3.0.
-Students with a GPA below 3.0 will not be considered.

 - What is the application timeline?